 If you follow me on Instagram, then you know that on Monday, March 27th, I started The Miracle Morning.
 The Miracle Morning is a book written by Hal Elrod that outlines a daily morning practice consisting of what are known as the S.A.V.E.R.S.

 Hal teaches us that by incorporating these daily principles into our morning routine, we will create more productivity and fulfillment in our life.
+And if you know anything about me, you know that personal development is my passion and I’m always on the hunt for new routines and habits that foster joy and alignment.

 I started off setting my alarm to go off between 4:30 and 5:00am.
 I use the Sleep Cycle app which gives you the option to be woken up during a 30-minute ‘wake up phase,’ where the app determines your optimal waking time.
 This was throwing me off.
 It was already early in the morning, and some days the alarm would go off at 4:30am!
 That really wasn’t necessary so I disabled the optimal wake time and set my alarm for 4:55am.